 How can I get involved as an effective altruist?

 We’re all familiar with the concept of donating money.
 In fact, many philanthropic initiatives are bottlenecked by the funds that they can access.

 Assuming that a particular initiative is truly an impactful one, we can help make that initiative scale up in the world by funneling our money towards it.
 In the effective altruism community, this concept is called earn to give.

-If I volunteered a weekend to teach one child to read, I would be spending 10 hours to help that one child.
-But, if I earned $500 that weekend through some other means, and I donated all of that to a children’s literacy organization, I might be able to help dozens of children instead!
+If I volunteered service to teach one child to read, I would be spending 10 hours to help that one child.
+But, if I earned $500 through some other means and I donated all of that to a children’s literacy organization, I might be able to help dozens of children instead!

 So, earning to give can be a surprisingly good way for product managers to give back.
 After all, most product managers are already constrained by time, so volunteering time is not a good way for them to use their resources.

 Rather, these time-constrained product managers can donate financially instead, which enables other volunteers to do good in the world on their behalf.
 After all, product management is one of the most well-paid professions you can find.
 As an individual donor, you can make a shockingly large impact!

 If you decide to take the earn to give route, you'll want to identify which charities will be most impactful, so that you can maximize the impact of your donations.
 After all, donating to effective charity yields significantly more impact than donating to the average charity since your donation will have far more cost-effectiveness.